640-KB/GLaTICK/README.md

 ### Credits:

-- @PickledDog for the name.
+- @PickledDog for the name